Welcome to Term 3

 The Hospitality staff and students outdid themselves with a glorious spread that was lavish, decadent and delicious.

-The sky may have been grey but, as you can see from the photo gallery below, the smiles on everyone’s faces certainly brightened the day.
+The sky may have been grey but the smiles on everyone’s faces certainly brightened the day.
 Mrs Bryers has more on this event in her article.

 Many of you may be aware that Kris Freeman is on extended leave.
 In her place Michelle Boroughs and Pam Gosbell-Smith will be job sharing the Sports TA position.
 In particular, Michelle Boroughs will be taking charge of the cheerleading group so practices will go ahead as normal.
 Michelle has an extensive background in dance and her experience has already been of great benefit to the College.
 Pam also has a background in sports and is studying Education with Sports and Science at university.